-The bit is called a T50 plus and is available from Sonnax and SnapOn.
+The bit is called a T50 plus and is available from Sonnax or SnapOn.
 However, you can use a modified T50.
 Purchase a quality T50 bit and grind about 1/32 inch off the end.
-Do not use the bits with a hole in the end.
+Do not use the bits with a hole in the end (security bit).
 The grind amount is approximate as it varies from one brand to another, but the goal is to grind until the bit fits tight in the screw head.
 The bits get progressively larger as they get near the top, so grinding more off effectively makes the bit larger.
-Then bear in mind that the screws are held in with red Loctite, so they are held in fairly tight.
+Bear in mind that the screws are held in with red Loctite, so they are held in fairly tight.
 Use small propane torch (the ones that cost around 5 dollars at the hardware store) and heat the thread end (not the bolt head) to around 275 to 300 degrees.
 Then (generally) the screw will come right out.
 Make sure you have the bit lined up straight in the screw, and keep it that way.
 Do not use an impact wrench – if it jumps out it will strip the bolt.
 Then you would have a much larger problem.

 2. Why doesn’t my speedometer work?

 Check that the Vehicle Speed Sensor (for 4L60E/65E) or speedometer cable (for 700R) is connected.
-On 4L60E/65E units this may cause a no shift situation or erratic shifts.
+On 4L60E/65E units, this may cause a no shift situation or erratic shifts.
 Note: The 700R4 does not have the correct speedometer gears installed, so you must take the gears and driven assembly from your old unit and install them on the new 700R4.

 Check that the wiring harness is fully plugged into the transmission.
-Check all fuses, and see if the engine SES light is on (you can also scan for codes).
+Check all fuses and see if the engine SES light is on (you can also scan for codes).
 If the SES light is on, or codes are present, this is generally considered an electronics issue.
 If it’s a 700R4, did you hook up the TV cable?

 4. I have a 3000 or higher stall converter and I just installed my new 4L60E.
 When I drive normally everything feels great, but at full throttle I bounce off the rev limiter.